And bear me in your mind

 - Short-Lived, Big Impact: Not just with the Stones, but with the culture of The '60s.

 - The Brian Jonestown Massacre is partially named after Jones.

 - "Monterey" by Eric Burdon and the Animals mentions Jones, among others.His Majesty, Prince Jones smiled

 As he moved among the crowd

-- After Jones's departure (and demise), the Stones recorded a tribute song to Jones called "Shine a Light", which was released on Exile on Main St. in 1972.
+- After Jones's departure (and demise), the Stones recorded a tribute song to him called "Shine a Light", which was eventually released on Exile on Main St. in 1972.

 - "Godstar" by Psychic TV is a tribute to Jones about his death.

 - Solo Side Project: Jones wrote the soundtrack to the film A Degree of Murder in 1967, and produced the album Brian Jones Presents the Pipes of Pan at Jajouka, posthumously released in 1971.

 - Jones guested on two songs by The Beatles, contributing backing vocals and sound effects on "Yellow Submarine" and alto saxophone on "You Know My Name (Look Up the Number)".
 The former is available on both Revolver and Yellow Submarine, and the latter on Past Masters.